learninfun/learn-with-ai/contentOri/english/AI Knowledge Hub/IT/Back-end development/Algorithm/Graph Algorithms/Network Flow Algorithms/Edmonds-Karp Algorithm.md

 5. How does the Edmonds-Karp algorithm ensure that it always terminates and finds the maximum flow in a network?

 Answer: The Edmonds-Karp algorithm terminates because it always finds a shortest augmenting path (in terms of the number of edges) from the source to the sink in each iteration.
 Since the capacity of the augmenting path is strictly positive, the total flow increases by at least one unit in each iteration, until there is no more augmenting path.
 Therefore, the algorithm always terminates and finds the maximum flow in a network.

-## Related webpage
-{{< ask_chatgpt >}}
-List the relevant introduction webpages about Edmonds-Karp Algorithm
-{{< /ask_chatgpt >}}

-1. GeeksforGeeks: Edmonds-Karp Algorithm for Flow Problem

-This webpage is an introductory article about the Edmonds-Karp algorithm, one of the most popular algorithms used to compute the maximum flow in a given network flow graph.
-The article provides an intuitive explanation of how the algorithm works, along with a pseudocode implementation and a detailed example of its application.

-2. Brilliant: Edmonds-Karp Algorithm

-Brilliant's webpage explains what the Edmonds-Karp algorithm and how it is used to calculate the maximum flow in a given network.
-The webpage has interactive features that allow readers to tinker with the problem and work out the solution themselves, enabling learners to understand the concept even better.

-3. Toptal: Edmonds-Karp Algorithm

-This webpage by Toptal is an outline of what the algorithm is, its significance, and its implementation on a given example.
-Additionally, the webpage provides the pros and cons of using the Edmonds-Karp algorithm.

-4. Stanford University: Notes on Edmonds-Karp

-This webpage is a detailed explanation of the Edmonds-Karp algorithm that includes explanations of flow networks, residual graphs, and augmenting paths.
-It covers the topic from a mathematical standpoint, making it an ideal resource for more advanced students who have a background in graph theory.

-5. Tutorialspoint: Edmonds-Karp Algorithm

-This webpage from Tutorialspoint is a concise yet comprehensive guide on Edmonds-Karp algorithm, and it is written for beginners.
-The article provides a step-by-step explanation of how the algorithm works, along with flowchart diagrams that make it easier to understand.
-The tutorial is complemented with code snippets (in Python and C++) to provide learners information about the actual implementation of the algorithm.